Cyp9715/CPPReference/README.md

 whenever windows OS, C++, visual studio... or etc are officially updated.

 I will check the compatibility of those repositorie and update.

+# 3. caution

+this code was created without thinking of continuous calls.

+for this reason, some functions require modifications when used for the following purposes.

+1. When analyzing large amounts of data.

+    The cyp::vector::isContain() = has a time complexity of O(n).
+This is very inefficient.